agilepro/software-craftsmanship/docs/Coding/Optimization/lambda-vs-loop.md

 ## Analysis

-One important guideline for software teams is ‘keep it simple’.
-Don’t use ornate structures unless you need them and they provide an identifiable benefit.
+One important guideline for software teams is 'keep it simple'.
+Don't use ornate structures unless you need them and they provide an identifiable benefit.
 We will naturally prefer the approach the accomplished the job with less elements.

 **Size**: the lambda approach involves more lines and more elements.
 Not much more, but a little bit.
 More lines means more to maintain and that is bad.
 If the same thing can be said in a more terse form, it is generally easier to grasp and maintain.